Macro Analysis

 How Macro Analysis Works

 Macro analysis works by connecting economic data points to market outcomes.
 It relies on the principle that asset prices are fundamentally driven by the health of the economy and the cost of money.
-The process typically begins with the assessment of three core pillars: 1. **Growth:** Is GDP growing?
+The core of the process involves building a logical chain of causality: if X happens in the economy, then Y is the likely impact on corporate earnings, which in turn leads to Z in the stock market.
+This predictive framework allows investors to anticipate regime shifts before they are fully priced into the market.
+The process typically begins with the assessment of three core pillars: 1.
+Growth: Is GDP growing?
 Are employment numbers strong?
 Growth drives corporate earnings and supports stock prices.
-2. **Inflation:** Is purchasing power eroding?
+2. Inflation: Is purchasing power eroding?
 High inflation can hurt bonds and force central banks to act.
-3. **Policy:** What are the central banks (Monetary Policy) and governments (Fiscal Policy) doing?
+3. Policy: What are the central banks (Monetary Policy) and governments (Fiscal Policy) doing?
 Liquidity injections usually boost markets, while tightening restricts them.
 Analysts use these pillars to build a "macro thesis."
 If the thesis is that the economy is entering a recession, the macro analysis would suggest moving capital into defensive assets like government bonds, gold, or defensive stock sectors (utilities, staples), while selling cyclical stocks and high-yield credit.
+This strategic shifting of assets based on economic cycles is what defines professional portfolio management.

 Key Indicators in Macro Analysis